-LETTER OF UNDERSTANDING #9 Re: Room Attendant Workload - Best Western Kings Inn
+LETTER OF UNDERSTANDING #5 Room Attendant Workload - Best Western Plus Burnaby Hotel

-Due to the unique layout of the Best Western Kings Inn and the additional work created by the existence of kitchenette rooms and long-term rentals (LTS Rooms) at this property, room attendant's workloads will be assigned as follows:
+Due to the unique layout of the Best Western Plus Burnaby Hotel and the additional work created by the existence of kitchenette rooms and long-term rentals (LTS Rooms) at this property, room attendant's workloads will be assigned as follows:

-A maximum of sixteen rooms per eight hour shift.
+A maximum of 15 rooms per eight-hour shift.

-Fifteen if three kitchenettes or more.
+Fourteen if three kitchenettes or more.

-Upon manager approval, a used kitchenette, upon check out, shall be counted as two rooms cope 378 17000210.doc
+Upon manager approval, a used kitchenette, upon check out, shall be counted as two rooms.